kleinbottle/swanlotus/content/blogs/what-ails-indian-education/what-ails-indian-education.md

 [gkb]: http://en.wikipedia.org/wiki/John_Kenneth_Galbraith

+## Debate and knowledge

 The tradition of democracy developed in the West embraces adversarial debate as its basis in parliament.
 In similar fashion, the scientific paradigm in place today requires the practitioner to challenge the status quo.
 The reason is simple: there is no finality in science or medicine.
 These are disciplines where there is no conclusive, indisputable truth as in mathematics.
 There are only ever closer approximations to reality.

 Thus it was that Einstein unseated Newton as the reigning monarch of time, space, and gravity after three hundred years.
-And surely, there will be another who will supplant the theories of Einstein in time to come.
+And surely, there will be another who will dethrone Einstein in time to come.

 Let me digress now to give you another anecdote.
 While on my evening constitutional one day, I fell in step with an Indian student completing a postgraduate degree in the life sciences.
 He was intelligent and articulate, and preparing some papers for publication that would be his passport to a PhD programme at an overseas university.